Considering All the Expenses of Raising a Child

 Mandatory Add-On Expenses

-In Ilinois, a judge will take mandatory add-ons into consideration to determine
+In Illinois, a judge will take mandatory add-ons into consideration to

-the support amount.
-Add-ons include childcare and uninsured medical care
+determine the support amount.
+Add-ons include childcare and uninsured

-expenses.
-By default, these expenses are split evenly, although a judge
+medical care expenses.
+By default, these expenses are split evenly, although

-may require one parent to pay more than 50% if circumstances make it appropriate.
+a judge may require one parent to pay more than 50% if circumstances make

-Generally this occurs when one parent has a greater amount of disposable
+it appropriate.
+Generally this occurs when one parent has a greater amount

 Costs of childcare must be in relation to employment or education for employment.